wangster6/flet-task-master/ROADMAP.md

 ✅ Add an "Edit Task" feature (allow users to modify existing tasks).

-🔲 Add categories or priorities (e.g., high/medium/low priority).
+✅ Add priorities attribute for tasks (high/medium/low priority).

+🔲 Add priorities to edit feature to allow users to change the priority of tasks.

 🔲 Improve visual styling to make the app more appealing.